ntampellini/TSCoDe/docs/examples.rst

 ::

-    SADDLE KCAL=10 CALC=MOPAC LEVEL=PM7
+    SADDLE KCAL=10
-    atropisomer.xyz 1 2 9 10
+    scan> atropisomer.xyz 1 2 9 10

-    # Performs various clockwise/anticlockwise scans
+    # scan> : (four indices specified) performs two dihedral
-    # at different accuracy for the specified dihedral
+    # scans (clockwise/anticlockwise) rotating the specified
-    # angle, performing a saddle point optimization on
+    # dihedral angle in 10° increments.
+Then, peaks above
-    # each energy maxima above 10 kcal/mol from the lowest
+    # 10 kcal/mol (KCAL keyword) form the lowest energy
-    # energy structure.
-The calculator and the theory level
-    # specified in the input override user default settings.
+    # structure are re-scanned at increased accuracy (1°
+    # increments).

+    # SADDLE: Each maxima is then optimized to a saddle point.

+    # It is also possible to replace SADDLE with NEB to use scan
+    # points to run a NEB in an automated way.

 .. figure:: /images/atropo.png
    :alt: Example output structure